 When talking about multilingual bots, it is important to differentiate between language understanding and language identification.
-Everyone knows that a bot can be trained to understand any language and that this never-ending task become even more complex than usual depending on the language the bot must learn.
+Everyone knows that a bot can be trained to understand any language and this never-ending task become even more complex than usual depending on the language the bot must learn.
 Despite this, an important part to keep in mind when building multilingual bots is, first of all, identifying the language spoken by the user as soon as possible.
 Here it is crucial to have a language detection tool at disposal to recognize the different languages in which customers can interact with the chatbot.

 Use cases of language detection